PLPAcademy/day-3-assignment-Xelonmee/README.md

 C) Run Flutter Doctor
 D) Create a new Flutter project

-Answer : C --Run flutter Doctor
+Answer : C -- Run flutter Doctor

 4. What command is used to run a newly created Flutter app?